rashmishrm/UMLParser/README.md

   ```
   You can find test folder under test-cases folder.
   umlgenerator.jar can be found in Executable-Jar folder.
+  Copy Executable-Jar folder in your local machine and run below command from Executable-Jar folder only.

   java -jar umlgenerator.jar
   usage: umlparser